pnddota/ARCHIVE-kaedoy/README.md

 # kaedoy
-you can find kaedoy's Privacy Policy and Terms & Conditions here
+you can find kaedoy's Privacy Policy and Terms & Conditions in this repo

 download now